MaliLala/Software-Tester-Portfolio/test plan.md

 # Test Plan for GroceryMate Webshop

 ## 1. Analyze the Product

 ### Objective
 The objective of this test plan is to ensure the new features of the GroceryMate webshop function as expected.
-We aim to identify and address any potential issues to deliver a seamless experience for customers.
+We aim to identify and address any potential issues to deliver a seamless experience for customers, even in worst-case scenarios.

 ### User Base
-- Everyday people looking to buy groceries online.
+- Online grocery shoppers of various ages and digital literacy levels.
-- Users of different ages, especially those buying alcoholic products.
+- Users purchasing alcoholic products (age verification required).
-- People with accounts who leave reviews and ratings.
+- Registered users who leave reviews and ratings.
-- Visitors who just want to browse around.
+- Visitors who browse without registering.

 ---